How to follow your USWNT favorites in NWSL

 Potential future USWNT player: Imani Dorsey

-You may know this New Brunswick, NJ-based team from its scandals involving players training at a facility without bathrooms and being forced to live with total weirdos.
-Ownership has found better training facilities, better housing, and fired former GM Tony Novo.
-But players still want out, culiminating in McCaskill’s trade to Chicago a couple of weeks ago.
+You may know this New Brunswick, New Jersey-based team from its scandals involving players training at a facility without bathrooms and being forced to live with total weirdos.
+Ownership has found better training facilities, better housing, and fired former general manager Tony Novo.
+But players still want out, culminating in McCaskill’s trade to Chicago a couple of weeks ago.

 Bad live soccer is better than good soccer on TV, so if you can support a team that you’re able to see in person, do that.
 But if you don’t have a local team, here’s a quick guide.